gabrielecanepa/dotfiles/.github/README.md

 ## Installation

+> **Warning:**
+> If you want to try the following dotfiles, you should first fork this repository, review the code, and remove things you don’t want or need.
+Don’t blindly use my settings unless you know what that entails.
+Use at your own risk!

 1. **Font**

    To display icons in your terminal, download a font supporting [Nerd Fonts](https://nerdfonts.com), like [Monaco Nerd Mono](https://github.com/Karmenzind/monaco-nerd-fonts/blob/master/fonts/Monaco%20Nerd%20Font%20Complete%20Mono.ttf?raw=true).
 Then install it in your system and use it in apps using terminal interfaces (Terminal, iTerm, VSCode, etc).